Student Mentor Talks: «Preparing for the Asian Century»VIEW EVENT DETAILS

 What will I do once I graduate?
 What influence will Asia have on my future career?
 Should I apply for a job in Asia?
 These are probably some of the questions that have crossed your mind recently.

-On May 3 we would like to give you the opportunity to talk directly to people who have worked and lived in Asia and gained valuable experience in their respective fields.
-See the full list and their CVs below.
+On November 26, we would like to give you the opportunity to talk directly to people who have worked and lived in Asia and gained valuable experience in their respective fields.

 They are looking forward to meeting you and supporting you in your decisions regarding your further education or initial career steps.